 Statement

-Through various presentational strategies that explore the relationship between objects and space, I craft narratives that challenge collective perceptions of presence, meaning, and belonging.
-My work spans diverse modes of operation to reconfigure established value systems, transforming them into spaces of renewable potential, collaboration, memory, and care.
-Discarded materials along side charged objects shift their temporal notions of what we can preserve, while embracing the inevitability of change.
+Through various presentational strategies that explore the relationship between objects and space, I help craft narratives that challenge collective perceptions of presence, meaning, and belonging.
+My work spans diverse modes of study to reconfigure established value systems, transforming them into spaces of renewable potential, collaboration, memory, and care.
+Discarded materials along side other categories help embrace the inevitability of change of design and deterioration.

-At the core of my practice lies the concept of Desencanto, for an object to undergo transformation, it must first be broken, disassembled, or flipped, thereby liberating it from its original function and form.
+At the core of my practice lies the concepts that serve as points of departure, Desencanto, Tuneado Urbano, and Unidad.
+For an object to undergo transformation, it must first be broken, disassembled, or flipped, thereby liberating it from its original function and form.